earthgecko/skyline/readme.md

 See [wiki](https://github.com/etsy/skyline/wiki/Analyzer)

 ### mirage
-mirage is an extension of skyline analyzer that enables second order resolution analysis of metrics that have a `SECOND_ORDER_RESOLUTION_HOURS` defined in the alert tuple.
+mirage is an extension of skyline that enables second order resolution analysis of metrics that have a `SECOND_ORDER_RESOLUTION_HOURS` defined in the alert tuple.
 Skyline's `FULL_DURATION` somewhat limits Skyline's usefulness for metrics